refreshmunich/refreshmunich.github.io/README.md

-# Version 2
+# Website (v2)

-This is a work in progress of the next version of the refreshmunich.com website

-### Why change it?
+Release: July 2012

+This is the Refreshmunich.com website, powered entirely via APIs.
+No CMS.
+We have open sourced it, so we can all learn and exchange.

+### What was wrong with v1?
-Originally different people built different pieces of the site and in order to launch quickly, we took liberties and ignored some best practices.

-Now it's time to go back and fix that.
+Originally many more worked on the site and in order to launch quickly, we took liberties and ignored some best practices.
+It was time to go back and fix that.

-## Goals
-### Events
-We need to feature events more prominently.
-This is the most interesting information.

-### Responsive.
-For real.
+### Changes
-* Many users find the website via Twitter and currently it is only hacked to look presentable on mobile.
-* Use a fluid grid while we'reat it.

-### Decrease page weight and load
+* Meetups now more prominently featured.
+No more searching/digging for next date, address, etc.
+* Responsive - for real.
+We now use a purposed and designed responsive layout.
+* LESS is now compiled and not processed via javascript (never do this!)
+* Twitter bios on hover are now 100%, no JS.
+* Reorganized Javascript
-* Reduce HTTP requests by removing less.js and precompilng and minifying css
+* Greatly reduced number of HTTP requests
-* Minimize number of JS plugins and JS.
+* Reduced number of JS plugins.
-* Remove unncessary features, like rotating arrow.
-Too prominent (jng)

-### Misc.
-Notes
+### Todo
-* Replace current JS implementation of full Twitter bios on hover with CSS one.
-Had to do this anyway with the fluid grid.
-Performance was laggy on fast resizes.

-* Tried jQuery Masonry but doesn't work well for fluid grids and responsive designs that adjust the grid at certain breakpoints.
-Even with CSS overrides, strange column wide gaps appeared.
+* Bring back nice photo gallery

 ## License
 Copyright (C) 2012 Refresh Munich